Beyond the Obvious

 - Reduced inflammatory markers

-- Better medication adherence
+- Better adherence to medications and treatment plans

-- Higher survival rates after cardiac events
+- Higher survival rates after a cardiac event

 Dental Health: The Surprising Heart Connection